Log p-divisible groups associated to log 1-motives: Abstract

 \section{Abstract}

-We first provide a detailed proof of Kato's classification theorem of log $p$-divisible groups over a henselian local ring.
+We first provide a detailed proof of Kato's classification theorem of log $p$-divisible groups over a noetherian henselian local ring.
 Exploring Kato's idea further, we then define the notion of a standard extension of a classical finite \'etale group scheme (resp. classical \'etale $p$-divisible group) by a classical finite flat group scheme (resp. classical $p$-divisible group) in the category of finite Kummer flat group log schemes (resp. log $p$-divisible groups), with respect to a given chart on the base.
-We show that the finite Kummer flat group log scheme $T_n(M):=H^{-1}(M\otimes_{\Z}^L\Z/n\Z)$ (resp. the log $p$-divisible group $M[p^{\infty}]$) of a log 1-motive $M$ over an fs log scheme is \'etale locally a standard extension.
-We further show that $M[p^{\infty}]$ and its infinitesimal deformations are formally log smooth.
-At last, as an application of these formal log smoothness results, we give a proof of the Serre-Tate theorem for log abelian varieties with constant degeneration.
+These results are then used to prove that log $p$-divisible groups are formally log smooth.
+We then study the finite Kummer flat group log schemes $T_n(\mathbf{M}):=H^{-1}(\mathbf{M}\otimes_{\Z}^L\Z/n\Z)$ (resp. the log $p$-divisible group $\mathbf{M}[p^{\infty}]$) of a log 1-motive $\mathbf{M}$ over an fs log scheme and show that they are \'etale locally standard extensions.
+Lastly, we give a proof of the Serre-Tate theorem for log abelian varieties with constant degeneration.